 Eating Seasonally and Locally in Middleborough, Massachusetts

-As the New England seasons change, so do the meals at Stone + Root.
-J & K let the bounty of their own land and the surrounding areas drive what’s on their table – it’s always delicious.
+Similarly, as the New England seasons change, so do the meals that J & K prepare at Stone + Root, allowing the bounty of their own land and the surrounding areas drive what’s on their table.
+It may change, but it is always delicious.

-On our most recent visit to Stone + Root Homestead was in early in July 2018.
-It was when strawberries were finishing up, a variety of peas were in overdrive and there were plenty of cucumbers, summer quash, zucchini, broccoli, and cauliflower.
-The polenta (in the cake) and rye (in the crackers) were from last year’s harvest, and the chicken came from Freedom Farm in a neighboring town Raynham.
+Our most recent visit to Stone + Root Homestead was in early July 2018, and the entire feast was built around what was available then.
+At that time, the strawberries were finishing up, a variety of peas were in overdrive, and there were plenty of cucumbers, summer squash, zucchini, broccoli, and cauliflower.
+The polenta (in the cake) and rye (in the crackers) were from last year’s harvest, and the chicken came from Freedom Farm in a neighboring town, Raynham.

-He continued, “Flexibility is important because Mother Nature always has the final say.
+“Flexibility is important because Mother Nature always has the final say.
 Be willing to try to substitute ingredients.
-We’ve never been disappointed when we have swapped ingredients and sometimes the new combination becomes the preferred one.
-I can think of a poached fish dish that called for cauliflower but the closest thing we could get was kale florets.
+We’ve never been disappointed when we have swapped ingredients and sometimes, the new combination becomes the preferred one.
+I can think of a poached fish dish that called for cauliflower but the closest thing we could get were kale florets.
 The resulting dish was amazing and it was even better than the cauliflower version.”

-And speaking of delicious, when we eat in season our taste buds thank us.
-When my kids say that the strawberries they asked me to buy in New York City in December don’t taste good… there’s a reason!
+When we eat in season, our taste buds thank us.
+When my kids tell me that the strawberries they begged me to buy in New York City in December don’t taste good… there’s a reason!
 J & K agreed: “Eating food that has been grown locally and in season is delicious!
 It makes cooking easy because the fresh vegetables do all of the work.”
 He went on to explain that in addition to tasting better, the food is more nutritious.
-“It tastes better because your body is saying, there’s lots of nutrients in this … give me more!”
+“It tastes better because your body is saying, there are lots of nutrients in this.
+Give me more!”

 Fitting with the theme, the drinks were also local.
 Of course, this section should be adapted to what’s local for you, but for inspiration, here’s what we enjoyed.

-With the appetizers we taste-tested form two growlers from IndieFerm (aka Independent Fermentations).
-The Rye and Sage Saison was the favorite.
+With the appetizers, we taste-tested two growlers from IndieFerm (aka Independent Fermentations).
+The Rye and Sage Saison was our favorite.

-We had a lovely white wine (Morphos Petillant Naturel 2016) from Oyster River Winegrowers with dinner – A dry bubbly white with light orchard fruits and good acidity.
+With dinner, we had a lovely white wine (Morphos Petillant Naturel 2016) from Oyster River Winegrowers – a dry, bubbly white with light orchard fruits and good acidity.

 While having Kate’s “Farewell to Strawberries” polenta cake, we enjoyed Rose from Bedell Cellars on Long Island.
 As the description claims, it was rich but dry berry/cherry, which made it a perfect pair for the berried polenta cake.